aimpert/FPGA_FIR_Filter/README.md

 # FPGA Accelerated FIR Filter

-Just one of the basic examples of FPGA Acceleration for a common use-case (following the Paralell Programming for HLS book).
+Just one of the basic examples of FPGA Acceleration for a common use-case (following the Parallel Programming for HLS book).

 My FIR implementation (FIRFilter.cpp) has three versions: